ThomasBourany/thomasbourany.github.io/_pages/research.md

 </p>

-**Non-Keynesian stabilizers and wage-price spirals**<br>
+**Why HANK Matters for Stabilization Policy**<br>
-joint with Francois Le Grand, and Xavier Ragot, In progress, 2024 <br>
+joint with Francois Le Grand, and Xavier Ragot, 2025 <br>
-Draft (preliminary) <a href='https://francois-le-grand.com/docs/research/LRB_non-Keynesian.pdf' style="color:maroon"> here</a>
+Draft <a href='https://thomasbourany.github.io/files/LeGrandRagotBourany_HANK_OptimalPolicy.pdf' style="color:maroon"> here</a>.
+Previously titled "Non-Keynesian stabilizers and wage-price spirals"

 <p style="text-align: justify; line-height: 1.1em;">
-<span style="font-size:0.9em;"> <strong>Abstract:</strong> When both prices and wages are subject to nominal frictions, a negative supply shock or a positive demand shock can trigger a wage-price spiral, as both nominal wages and prices adjust slowly.
-To analyze optimal policy in this environment, we consider a heterogeneous-agent model, with both wage and price stickiness.
-We derive joint optimal fiscal-monetary Ramsey policy, using a rich set of fiscal tools, for both supply and demand shocks.
-Studying various economies, we first find that time-varying labor tax is important to ensure price stability for demand shocks.
-Second, time-varying wage subsidy (to decrease the labor cost of firm) is the useful instrument for negative demand shocks.
-We call these policies a non-Keynesian stabilization policy because it does not operate directly through aggregate demand management.
-Finally, we show that the allocation is significantly different in the HA economy compared to the RA economy when public debt is a relevant tool.
+<span style="font-size:0.9em;"> <strong>Abstract:</strong> We characterize jointly optimal fiscal and monetary Ramsey policies in Heterogeneous- Agent New Keynesian (HANK) economies with both price and wage rigidities.
+We compare aggregate allocations to Representative-Agent (RA) benchmarks.
+A major force drives the qualitative response of the optimal policy and the divergence between RA and HA cases: the time-varying tightness of borrowing constraints, summarized by a new sufficient statistic – the Marginal Value of the Credit Constraint (MVCC).
+When fiscal instruments are restricted, the MVCC rises and HA–RA gap widens.
+In such cases, persistent inflation becomes optimal as a costly substitute for missing labor-tax instruments.
 </span>
 </p>